lblancha528/mp-games-maven/README.md

 a set.
 Your score is the amount of pieces you removed from the board.

 Acknowledgements:
+Lily has provided the code for her implementation Matrix.java and MatrixVO.java & she has permitted of us using the code.
 - Tuesday 11/5: Teams help from SamR with print funtions Evening tutors: Ishita and Avash
 - Wednesday 11/6: Evening Tutors: Alma and Boston